 It's never a good time to quit your job, give it all up and go all intrepid.
 Saying that, you don't have to quit your job, give it all up and go all intrepid at all - you could just book a trip to somewhere completely new.
 Wonder what spring is like in Japan when all the cherry trees are in blossom?
 Or what it's like to spend New Year's watching the fireworks over Sydney harbour?

 If you're reading this, you've definitely got the bug, and the only way to cure it is to catch those flights...

-If inspiration is your problem, Lonely Planet, Rough Guides and National Geographic have all published their own lists of the best places to travel to in 2018, so the only thing you've got to do is decide to go and the hardest part is over.
+If inspiration is your problem, Lonely Planet, Rough Guides and National Geographic have all published their own lists of the best places to travel to, so the only thing you've got to do is decide to go and the hardest part is over.